-The following article on Bagan is a guest post by Aurelia Teslaru
+The following article on Bagan is authored by Aurelia Teslaru

 Once upon a time, there were over 10,000 temples in Bagan.